apache/mxnet/docs/tutorials/basic/symbol.md

 evaluate it, we need to feed arguments, namely free variables, with data first.
 We can do it by using the `bind` method, which accepts device context and a `dict` mapping free variable names to `NDArray`s as arguments and returns an executor.
-The executor provides method `forward` for evaluation and attribute `outputs` to get all results.
+The executor provides the method `forward` for evaluation and the attribute `outputs` to get all results.

 ```python